HumabHatterZed/WhistleWindInscryptionMods/BonnieBakingPack/README.md

 # Bonnie's Baking Pack

-Step into the kitchen with this delicious pack of 14 cards based on the indie game Bonnie's Bakery!
+Step into the kitchen with this delicious pack of 14+ cards based on the indie game Bonnie's Bakery!
-Featuring iconic characters such as Panda, Cat, and of course Phone Mouse, this mod is sure to satiate your appetite for simple and clean card fun!
+Featuring iconic named characters such as Panda, Cat, and of course...
+Phone Mouse.
+No matter your favourite character, this mod is sure to satiate your appetite for delicious, home-made fun!

 Includes 1 starter deck chock full of savory ingredients to help you get started on your baking journey.

-This mod is also compatible with GrimoraMod and P03 in Kaycee's Mod, and includes rethemed and retooled cards for use in those mods.
+This mod also includes rethemed cards for GrimoraMod and P03 in Kaycee's Mod, retooled and rebalanced to fit with each Act!
-These cards can be obtained in Act 1 by enabling them in the config file.
+These cards can be obtained in Act 1 by changing the config file, and vice versa.

 ## Compatibility
 **GrimoraMod** - Spooky variants of the main cards will appear in the mod, as well as a custom starter deck.

 **P03 in Kaycee's Mod** - Robotic variants of the main cards will appear in the mod, as well as a custom starter deck.
+Includes a challenge to add Bonnie as a card choice.

 **Tribal Libary (sic)** - Mouse cards will gain the Vermin tribe and cat cards will gain the Feline tribe.